Steve Jobs (film)

 Steve Jobs is a 2015 biographical drama film directed by Danny Boyle and written by Aaron Sorkin.
 A British-American co-production, it was adapted from the 2011 biography by Walter Isaacson and interviews conducted by Sorkin.
-The film covers 14 years (1984–1998) in the life of Apple Inc. co-founder Steve Jobs, specifically ahead of three press conferences he gave during that time.
-Jobs is portrayed by Michael Fassbender, with Kate Winslet as Joanna Hoffman and Seth Rogen, Katherine Waterston, Michael Stuhlbarg, and Jeff Daniels in supporting roles.
+The film covers fourteen years in the life of Apple Inc. co-founder Steve Jobs, specifically ahead of three press conferences he gave during that time: the formal unveiling of the Macintosh 128K on January 24, 1984; the unveiling of the NeXT Computer on October 12, 1988; and the unveiling of the iMac G3 on May 6, 1998.
+Jobs is portrayed by Michael Fassbender, with Kate Winslet as Joanna Hoffman, Seth Rogen as Steve Wozniak, and Jeff Daniels as John Sculley in supporting roles.

 Development began in 2011 after the rights to Isaacson's book were acquired.
 Filming began in January 2015.
 A variety of actors were considered and cast before Fassbender eventually took the role.
 Editing was extensive on the project, with editor Elliot Graham starting while the film was still shooting.
 Daniel Pemberton served as composer, with a focus on dividing the score into three distinguishable sections.

 Steve Jobs premiered at the 2015 Telluride Film Festival on September 5, 2015, and began a limited release in New York City and Los Angeles on October 9, 2015.
-It opened nationwide in the U.S. on October 23, 2015 to critical acclaim, with Boyle's direction, visual style, Sorkin's screenplay, musical score, cinematography, editing and the acting of Fassbender and Winslet garnering praise.
-However, it was a financial disappointment, grossing $34 million worldwide against a budget of $30 million.
+It opened nationwide in the United States on October 23, 2015, to positive reviews and grossed $34.4 million worldwide against a budget of $30 million.
 People close to Jobs such as Steve Wozniak and John Sculley praised the performances, but the film also received criticism for historical inaccuracy.
-Winslet won a Golden Globe and a BAFTA Award for Best Supporting Actress and Sorkin won the Golden Globe Award for Best Screenplay at the 73rd Golden Globes, while Fassbender and Winslet received nominations for Best Actor and Best Supporting Actress, respectively, at the 88th Academy Awards.
+Steve Jobs was nominated for Best Actor (Fassbender) and Best Supporting Actress (Winslet) at the 88th Academy Awards, and received numerous other accolades.